 Learning from experience

-Having using flipped learning for more than five years, I’ve found it particularly helps those who continue their chemistry studies post-16 without the highest grades at GCSE/National 5/Junior Certificate.
+Having used flipped learning for more than five years, I’ve found it particularly helps those who continue their chemistry studies post-16 without the highest grades at GCSE/National 5/Junior Certificate.
 It allows them more time to think about the concepts involved.
 Now in lockdown, students have plenty of time to consider those things.

 Before you launch into flipped learning, establish your structure for checking that students have completed the task.
-You need to be able to see what students are thinking about while they watch to check they have understood the key concepts.
+You need to be able to see what students are thinking about while they watch the videos to check they have understood the key concepts.
 The suggestion approach of videos and MCQs in Google Forms will allow you to do this.
 Without that essential checking step, flipped learning can quickly become no learning.

-Who knows, maybe once lockdown is unlocked, like me you’ll think flipped learning is for life, not just a pandemic.
+Who knows, maybe once lockdown is unlocked, like me, you’ll think flipped learning is for life, not just a pandemic.